aguasdearuanda/zelio/README.md

 ## Project

 * First section (Work in progress)
-  - Check it out our what we have been done and what we still need to do to finish this section. https://github.com/aguasdearuanda/zelio/projects/1
+  - Check it out what we have been done and what we still need to do to finish this section. https://github.com/aguasdearuanda/zelio/projects/1

 * Second section
   - Discuss to create a hybrid mobile app